Kieranmcm07/Hardware-Monitor/README.md

 - Run built-in CPU calculation, temporary-file integrity, and unit tests

 > [!NOTE]
-> NEXUS reads system counters—it does not inspect packets, upload telemetry, or send your hardware data anywhere.
+> NEXUS reads system counters-it does not inspect packets, upload telemetry, or send your hardware data anywhere.

 ## Run it